 Your vision must also succeed in generating a strong emotional connection.
 You want customers to feel that your staff – and by extension, your brand – are genuinely on their side.

 A compelling value proposition has to form part of your CX vision.
-You need to show customers how the experience you’re going to deliver sets you apart from your rivals.
-That way, you will both attract customers and motivate your staff.
+You need to exceed customer expectations and show how the experience you’re going to deliver sets you apart from your rivals.
+That way, you will both attract customers and motivate your staff, giving you a competitive advantage over others in the market.

 You want your vision to create an environment where everyone pulls toward a shared goal.
 When defining the vision, it pays to get everyone involved.
 A committee-based approach to building your CX vision is critical.
 If you bring all departments in at the outset, you’re more likely to develop, and subsequently, implement a coherent customer experience strategy.
 Changes that will get made end-to-end through the customer journey.